Details and Frequently Asked Questions

 If you just want to join for a single day, and have no, or minimal, luggage, there will be no charge.
 Please let us know, though. (or turn up in good time at the hotel...)

 When you contact us with your application, I will reply with payment details - i.e. bank transfer information.

 Luggage and Transport

-We will hire a van for the one-way journey to Harrogate.
-It will be driven a willing and enthusiastic support team.
-However, they may not be very tech-savvy, or able to carry heavy loads, so please be considerate.
+We will probably use somebody's 4x4 for the journey to Liverpool.
+The driver may not be very bike-savvy, or able to carry heavy loads, so please be considerate.

 The van will be big enough for everybody's travelling luggage.
-There should also be room for conference luggage (ie party clothes etc) but this cannot be guaranteed at the moment.
 Luggage will be loaded up at 21 Portland Place before we set off.

 Luggage will be delivered to the Premier Inn at each overnight town.
 If you stay in a different hotel, we will make every effort to deliver, within reason.